lstrojny/functional-php/docs/functional-php.md

 $inactiveUsers = reject($users, $fn);
 ```

-For both functions, array keys are preserved and the default value for $callback is `id()`.
+For both functions array keys are preserved.

+For both functions if a value for $callback is not provided then the `id()` function is used.
+For `select`, this means that only the truthy values in the collection will be returned.
+For `reject`, this means that only the falsey values in the collection will be returned.

 Alias for `Functional\select()` is `Functional\filter()`